 There are four Hilton credit cards from Amex and all of the points can be pooled.

-- Hilton Honors American Express Card – Earn 80,000 Bonus Points
+- Hilton Honors American Express Card – Earn 80,000 Hilton Honors Bonus Points after you spend $1,000 in purchases on the Card in the first 3 months of Card Membership.

 Steps to Setup Hilton Honors Points Pooling